aimad1234/tweets_analysis-NLP/README.md

-## Streaming, real time processing and analyse feedback tweets of corona virus, and vaccins.
+## Streaming, real-time processing, and analyzing feedback tweets of coronavirus, and vaccines.

 ## using kafka and elasticsearchw with kibana and of course with python.